St. Rose, LA Demographics

 A map of St. Rose's Population by Race

-Of the 488 places in Louisiana, St. Rose is the 77th most populous.
+St. Rose is ranked the 76th most populous place in Louisiana, out of 489 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Rose was ranked the 77th most populous place in the 2020 Census.

 St. Rose's White Population